 1. The ISO9660 filesystem does not understand unusual characters such as +, \$, and & in pathnames.
 There are a few pathnames in the Genera distribution which contain such characters.
 If you run into one, simply take the retry option to specify another pathname, and respecify the same pathname, but drop the offending character.
-For example, in the CD-ROM filesystem.
+For example, however only three files produced ambiguous pathnames when truncated.
+On the Genera CD-ROM, we renamed these three files to avoid truncation problems: